MLeidel/TkAuto/README.md

 to generate Python-tkinter code - the basis for a GUI app.

 TkAuto uses an Excel spreadsheet, a Python-tkinter template, and
-the tkinter grid layout to help get the app layout coded quickly.
+the tkinter grid layout to help get the app layout coded and
+tested fast.

 ## Overview